TimonW-Dev/micropg_superlite/README.md

 - No MD5 auth method support
 - No native support for the so-called "executemany" function

-If you need a PostgreSQL driver with less limitations, check [micropg](https://github.com/nakagami/micropg) or [micropg_lite](https://github.com/TimonW-Dev/micropg_lite).
+If you need a PostgreSQL driver with less limitations, check out [micropg](https://github.com/nakagami/micropg) or [micropg_lite](https://github.com/TimonW-Dev/micropg_lite).

 ## Installation